Class Representation Policy

 consider any business relating to the student learning experience, student views or feedback.

 41. Administrative support is provided by a professional staff member from the faculty with role responsibilities for student engagement.
 An agenda must be issued one week before the meeting.

 Note: See the Class Representation Guidelines for the contents of the agenda.

-33. Any issues unable to be resolved by the faculty SSCC may be referred to AUSA or the Student Consultative Group for further consideration.
+45. Any issues unable to be resolved by the faculty SSCC may be referred to AUSA Student Council or the Vice-Chancellor’s Student Consultative Group for further consideration.

 Roles and responsibilities

 47. The course director is responsible for: